-Although DHS has recognized the significance of mental health human resource development (HRD), it has not been a high priority until recently as the role of the RTCs and the personnel employed changes, and the third year of implementation of the 1987 Comprehensive Mental Health Act begins.
+Although DHS has recognized the significance of mental health human resource development (HRD), it has not been a high priority until recently as the role of the RTCs and of related personnel changes, and as the third year of implementation of the 1987 Comprehensive Mental Health Act begins.
 DHS has not had a systematic mental health HRD plan, nor have there been formal liaisons with academic institutions.
-Furthermore, the data which has been collected on the mental health work force, other than on the Department's employees in the RTCs has been incidental and therefore, of minimal benefit for planning purposes.
+Furthermore, the data which has been collected on the mental health work force, other than on the Department's employees in the RTCs, has been incidental and therefore of minimal benefit for planning purposes.

 Minnesota is at a critical point in developing and shaping the mental health system to meet the needs of persons with mental illness appropriately, especially those with serious and persistent mental illness.
-To assure that the system will address future as well as currently identified needs and to recognize that mental health HRD efforts involve several program divisions with the Department, the Assistant Commissioner responsible for Personnel and Staff Development recently established a HRD work group representing the Mental Health, Developmental Disabilities, Chemical Dependency, Residential Programs, Licensing, Personnel and Staff Development Division to address human resources issues.
+To assure that the system will address future as well as currently identified needs and to recognize that mental health HRD efforts involve several program divisions with DHS, the Assistant Commissioner responsible for Personnel and Staff Development established a HRD work group representing the Mental Health, Developmental Disabilities, Chemical Dependency, Residential Programs, Licensing, Personnel and Staff Development Divisions to address human resources issues as they relate to RTC personnel.
 This work group has been replaced by the RTC Transition Team, which includes the DHS Medical Director, and whose purpose is to guide changes made in the role and function of the RTCs.